Tdookie/Election_Analysis/README.md

 # Election_Analysis
 ## Overview of Election Audit
-The purpose of this election audit was to create a code using python that will allow us to identify
+The purpose of this project was to help a Colorado Board of Elections employee comple an election audit of a recent local congressional election by creating a code using python that will allow us to identify

 * The total number of votes cast